OrienteerBAP/vuecket/README.md

 Vuecket idealogy following the following principals:

 1. Be declarative, not imperative
-   * Vue.js components can be not aware about Vuecket.
-It allows to get Vuecket benefits even from 3rd party Vue.js components
+   * You can use VueJS 3rd party libraries and get benefits out of Vuecket even without modifying them
-   * In similiar way, Apache Wicket can enable benefits Vuecket benefits by using VueBehavior.
-There is no need to extend special VueComponent or VuecketApplication: they are made for a little more convenience.
+   * In a similar way, you can use 3rd party Apache Wicket component and just by adding VueBehavior (Behavior provided by Vuecket) you enable Vuecket benefits
-1. Provide 80% of functionality Out Of the Box, but do have good extension points for remaining 20%.
+1. Provide 80% of functionality Out Of the Box, but do have good extension points for the remaining 20%

 As you can see, btw, both Vue.Js and Apache Wicket fit this Guiding Principles as well.